 New transfer tables have a streamlined UI and more intuitive functionality

 New transfer tables have a tabbed interface to either create new containers or use existing containers.
 The columns of the transfer table have also been updated to be more descriptive.
 Finally, users can easily add rows by dragging and dropping the bottom of the table.
 All of these updates are designed to improve the ease of use while working with transfer tables.
-Read more about the new transfer tables in this updated help article.

 Star entry templates